-Jeff joined the IBM Research Lab in 2013 to provide support for the IBM Blue Gene/Q at the Victorian Life Sciences Computation Initiative (VLSCI), now known as Melbourne Bioinformatics.
+Jeff joined IBM Research in 2013 to provide support for the IBM Blue Gene/Q at the Victorian Life Sciences Computation Initiative (VLSCI), now known as Melbourne Bioinformatics.
 He was previously an academic at Monash University (2004-2013) and at De La Salle University (1993-1999) in Manila prior to moving to Australia in 1999.
 He additionally worked as a High Performance Computing Specialist for the Monash e-Research Centre (2009-2012).

 His academic areas include network protocols and management, systems and network administration, network security, database theory and distributed systems, including high-performance and high-throughput environments.
 Previous grants include work on distributed systems, authentication systems, and virtual learning environments.
 He has published in e-Science, Concurrency and Computation: Practice and Experience, Journal of Grid Computing and a few conferences in similar areas.
 His PhD focused on information integration through metamodels and ontologies, and his Masters thesis was on load balancing for distributed systems.